Athlete Voice Committee

 About the AVC

 The Cycling New Zealand Athlete Voice Committee was formed at the end of 2019.
-The current AVC is made up of 8 athletes representing Track, BMX and MTB, and exists to provide CNZ council on an athlete point of view and raise pertinent questions with CNZ governance.
+The current AVC is made up of 8 athletes representing Road, Track, BMX and MTB, and exists to provide CNZ council on an athlete point of view and raise pertinent questions with CNZ governance.

 Details around the AVC:

 - The Chair for the AVC is Rushlee Buchanan and current members are: Georgia Williams, Ethan Mitchell, Sam Dakin, Emma Cumming, Kirstie Klingenberg, Jordan Kerby, Anton Cooper and Rebecca Petch with Jacques Landry as the Facilitator.

 - The group meets every quarter at a minimum.

 - If there is something that needs to be discussed urgently that would have been brought up by an athlete, AVC will discuss on a needs basis outside of the quarterly meetings.

 - One of the main considerations of the AVC is the best way to keep athletes engaged and informed with what is happening in the sport and the topics coming through the AVC forum.
 After several meetings it was agreed that a regular short newsletter keeping athletes updated is a good place to start, so here is the first issue including the main points from our most recent meeting.